20th Century Studios: 21st Century Fox era

-On June 28, 2012, Rupert Murdoch announced that News Corporation would be split into two publishing and media-oriented companies: a new News Corporation and 21st Century Fox, which operated the Fox Entertainment Group and Twentieth Century Fox.
-Murdoch considered the name of the new company a way to maintain the Twentieth Century Fox heritage.
+On June 28, 2012, Rupert Murdoch announced that News Corporation would be split into two publishing and media-oriented companies: a new News Corporation and 21st Century Fox, which operated the Fox Entertainment Group and 20th Century Fox.
+Murdoch considered the name of the new company a way to maintain the 20th Century Fox heritage.

-On August 20, 2012, Twentieth Century Fox entered a five-year distribution agreement with DreamWorks Animation, which began in 2013, after their distribution deal with Paramount Pictures ended with the 2012 release of Rise of the Guardians.
+On August 20, 2012, 20th Century Fox entered a five-year distribution agreement with DreamWorks Animation, which began in 2013, after their distribution deal with Paramount Pictures ended with the 2012 release of Rise of the Guardians.
 DreamWorks Animation's first film to be distributed under the new agreement was The Croods.

 Fox Stage Productions was formed in June 2013.
 In August, the same year, 20th Century Fox started a theatrical joint venture with a trio of producers, both film and theater, Kevin McCollum, John Davis and Tom McGrath.

+In June 2014, Rupert Murdoch made a $80 billion bid to acquire Time Warner, 30 years after his original failed bid for its predecessor Warner Communications, which led to him instead acquiring Fox.
+The planned 2014 acquisition would have merged Warner Bros.
+Pictures and other assets such as HBO with the assets of 21st Century Fox, in order to achieve greater scale.
+The bid was rejected by Time Warner's board since they believed it undervalued the company, and by August 2014 Murdoch walked away from the deal.